Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = 4th stage type
 			// 4th number = 5th stage type
 			"Boss Types"				"2,3,4,5"

+			// The Super Tank can be used by other Super Tanks who spawn with the Randomization mode feature.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Random Tank"				"1"

 			// The Super Tank switches to a random type every time this many seconds passes.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 2.